visidata/visidata.org/videos/case-study-1.md

 # VisiData Case Study #1: Summing Donation Data From a Webpage
-This case study was originally a [video](https://www.youtube.com/watch?v=yhunJc8Nu4g).
-The original video tutorial was designed and recorded by Saul Pwanson with help from Tara Hoch.
+This case study was originally a [video](https://www.youtube.com/watch?v=yhunJc8Nu4g), that was published on 2018-04-01.
+The video was designed and recorded by Saul Pwanson with help from Tara Hoch.

 It was transcribed by E / @cel10e on 2019-12-11 and then updated and converted into a blog post by Anja Boskovic.